Component: Form management - Data management

 - Default value

-- The field includes a list of active rules with rule type Form default value and configured in the Rules page.
+- The field includes a list of active rules with the rule type Form default value that are configured on the Rules page.

-- You can select a rule from the list, then in the submission form, the field will be pre-filled with the default value which is calculated according to the selected rule.
+- You can select a rule from the list; then, in the submission form, the field will be pre-filled with the default value that is calculated according to the selected rule.

 - Default value